tonytw1/osm-jigsaw/README.md

 This provides a worth having memory saving when reloading the graph.

-### Progress
+### Execution

-A full extract runs to completion on a machine with 32Gb of RAM (no swap) producing 9 million areas and a graph containing 19 million nodes.
+A full extract runs to completion on a machine with 32Gb of RAM (no swap) in approximately 5 hours, producing 9 million areas and a graph containing 19 million nodes.

 The graph can be loaded into a JVM with 30Gb of heap.
+This includes all of the point data for every area and every OSM tag for the area entities.

 The [API](https://github.com/tonytw1/osm-jigsaw-api) can resolve a reverse query in around 30ms.

+### Deriving a location name from the area hirecacy

+Given a point location it is a cheap operation (vaguly like descending a b-tree) to step down the hirarcy of nested areas in the graph, extracting all of the possible paths down to the smallest area enclosing the point of interest.

+The geocoding step then becomes inferrering a human readable name from this collection of paths.

+- As each area in the graph was derived from an OSM entity (a relation of a closed way), we can inspect the OSM tags for each area.
+This should give a name for each step in the path down to the point.

+- There will be classes of entity in the path which are not relivant, such as time zones, electoral boundaries and historal data; these can be ignored at runtime.

+- Useful components of the name may come from more than one of the paths down to the point.

+- We can ignore overlapping entities with the same name as these probably aren't adding value. ie. New Zealand, Wellington, Wellington

+- Rules can probably be applied to drop portions of some paths. ie. Drop anything element between a country areas and a capital city.
+United Kingdom, England, London -> United Kingdom, London.

+- Transform the into a localised output
+In english this means collecting the name:en tags and joining the smallest to largest. ie. Bournemouth, England, United Kingdom.

+A naive implementation is provided in the API.

+The feels like a problem which may react well to a supervised machine learning approach.

 ### Results